 Once operational in 2018, the Walney Extension will overtake the 630MW London Array Offshore Wind Farm as the world’s biggest offshore wind farm.
 It will generate enough electricity to power more than 460,000 UK homes.

 25 3.6MW wind turbines have been installed at the 90MW Burbo Offshore Wind Farm in Liverpool Bay, Wales.

 The proposed Walney Extension offshore wind farm received approval from the Secretary of State for Energy and Climate Change in November 2014.
 The wind farm will be developed in two phases of 330MW each.

 DONG Energy secured all permits from relevant authorities and concluded site assessments as well as supply and installation contracts for the wind farm before the announcement of the final investment decision (FID) in October 2015.

 The wind farm will have a life span of approximately 25 years.
-It will be built and operated as per the UK’s Electricity Market Reform (EMR) FID-enabling regime with a determined price for the first 15 years of output.
+It will be built and operated according to the UK’s Electricity Market Reform (EMR) FID-enabling regime with a determined price for the first 15 years of output.

-The project is expected to help DONG Energy to achieve 6.5GW of installed capacity online by 2020.
+The project is expected to help DONG Energy achieve 6.5GW of installed capacity online by 2020.